manvari/xchat-deadbeef/README.md

 Installing XChat-DeaDBeeF is pretty straightforward.

 * For XChat:
-: 1.
-Clone the Git repository to any folder (or, alternatively, download the source tarball).
+    1. Clone the Git repository to any folder (or, alternatively, download the source tarball).

-: 2.
-Move **XChat-DeaDBeeF.py** to **$HOME/.xchat2** (which contains all of your XChat plugins).
+    2. Move **XChat-DeaDBeeF.py** to **$HOME/.xchat2** (which contains all of your XChat plugins).
-: XChat-DeaDBeeF will now be automatically loaded upon launching XChat.

 * For HexChat:
-: 1.
-Clone the Git repository to any folder (or, alternatively, download the source tarball).
+    1. Clone the Git repository to any folder (or, alternatively, download the source tarball).

-: 2.
-Move **XChat-DeaDBeeF.py** to **~/.config/hexchat** (which contains all of your HexChat plugins).
+    2. Move **XChat-DeaDBeeF.py** to **~/.config/hexchat** (which contains all of your HexChat plugins).

-: XChat-DeaDBeeF will now be automatically loaded upon launching HexChat.
+XChat-DeaDBeeF will now be automatically loaded upon launching XChat/HexChat.

-Clone the Git repository to any folder, then move **XChat-DeaDBeeF.py** to **$HOME/.xchat2**.

 *Note: if necessary, the plugin can also be (re)launched via Window > Plugins and scripts... > Load... > plugin location.*